The Adverse Childhood Experiences Study:

 The third shocker: More adverse childhood experiences resulted in a higher risk of medical, mental and social problems as an adult. ***END SYNOPSIS

-If an adult person’s actions, health, and chemical dependencies are simply a direct result of the environment they grew up in, then the idea of “punishing people for making bad decisions” is completely useless.
-The only way to heal the behaviour is to heal the trauma.
-The only way to prevent further “dysfunctional” behaviours and chronic health issues is to heal the environment.
+If an adult person’s actions, health, and chemical dependencies are a direct result of the environment they grew up in, then the idea of “punishing people for making bad decisions” is not very useful.
+More acurately, it is not very affective at acheiving desired outcomes, which is a change in the behavior.
+The only way to heal the behavior is to heal the trauma at the source of it.
+And at deep root, the only way to prevent further “dysfunctional” behaviors and chronic health issues is to heal the environment.
 The only way to heal the environment is to completely restructure society, because our entire society is built on a foundation of rape, slavery, hierarchy, dichotomy, right/wrong, good/evil, white/black, victim/villain, power over, interference frequency constantly broadcasting the lie that we are all alone, we are not connected, we are suffering because we are bad, bad, sinners, and all we can hope for is redemption in heaven…

 Reality [collective consciousness / consensus reality] is made up of all of the thoughts of individual people, which are made of the stories we tell ourselves.
 If we can tell ourselves new stories, then we can imagine a different reality, then that reality will be real.
 But we are like ants with our thoughts… randomly wandering out in all directions, until a food source is found, and then developing a habit of returning to that food source, reinforcing the habit every time food is found at that source.
 Healing, growing, evolving, becoming more complex, more subtle, is an art of developing healthy habits.
 Habits of wellness.
 Healthy habits nourish, and are nourished by, healthy environments.
 Healthy environments have complex, diverse ecosystems.